NCEAS/metacat/docs/user/metacat/source/replication.rst

      sudo cp <hostname>-apache.key /etc/ssl/private

 4. Apache needs to be configured to request a client certificate when the replication API is utilized.
-The helper file named "knb-ssl" has default rules that configure Apache for SSL and client certificate authentication.
+The helper file named "metacat-site-ssl" has default rules that configure Apache for SSL and client certificate authentication.
-   Set up these SSL settings by copying the knb-ssl file into the ``sites-available`` directory, editing pertinent values to match your system and running ``a2ensite`` to enable the site.
-(Note: some settings in knb-ssl need to be changed to match the specifics of your system and Metacat deployment.)
+   Set up these SSL settings by copying the metacat-site-ssl file into the ``sites-available`` directory, editing pertinent values to match your system and running ``a2ensite`` to enable the site.
+(Note: some settings in metacat-site-ssl need to be changed to match the specifics of your system and Metacat deployment.)

    ::

-     sudo cp <metacat_helper_dir>/knb-ssl <apache_install_dir>/sites-available
+     sudo cp <metacat_helper_dir>/metacat-site-ssl <apache_install_dir>/sites-available
-     sudo a2ensite knb-ssl
+     sudo a2ensite metacat-site-ssl

 5. Enable the ssl module: